AAB

 ENDONET

-A place where those who research or study endometriosis can organise and share information on the subject.
+A place where those with an interest in endometriosis can share information on the subject.

 ERGONOMICS